Andrelamor/pai-ta-on/2-strings/strings.md

 For example, you might have 50 characters for your name, so using this lenght function we can enforce a limit on the number of characters in an input field.
 If the user types in moe characters than we allow, we can display an error.

-Now, this _len_ function is another function built into Python, it's a general purpose function, so it's not limites to couting the number of characters in a string.
+Now, this _len_ function is another function built into Python, it's a general purpose function, so it's not limited to couting the number of characters in a string.
 We can use this function to count the number of items in a list.

 Now we also have functions specifically for strings.